wobsoriano/vue-clerk/docs/unstyled/sign-out-button.md

 ### Custom Usage

 In some cases you will want to use your own button, or button text.
-You can do that by wrapping your button up.
+You can do that by passing your own button as a child and passing the `handler` to the `click` event.

 ```vue
 <script setup>